MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 Average them for the timeframe you have chosen to make the results meaningful.
 As long as your analytics data can provide you with this data on a daily/hourly/etc. basis, this does not have to be the same timeframe over which you analyse the SCI.
 You could e.g. average them daily and still analyse how your SCI changes over a month.
 Add your Rs for the analysed timeframe from your analytics (e.g. API calls).
-Device the CO2eq average over your meaningful timeframe by Rs over that timeframe, and you have your SCI over time.
+Add up all CQ2eq produced over a meaningful timeframe to get the GHG for that time and divide it by Rs over that timeframe to get your SCI over time.
 Let's look at an example:

 ```
 You have data from you cluster over a month and have produced 0,2 metric tons of CO2eq.